legendu-net/blog/misc/content/2018-07-21-general-programming-tips.markdown

 **

-1. Do NOT chasing the latest versions of libraries/software/tools.
+1. Do NOT chase the latest versions of libraries/software/tools.
   Wait for some time for them to be tested thoroughly before adopting them.

 2. Follow a good [Semantic Versioning](https://semver.org/)